Raising Healthy Kids: 3 Parenting Tips for Respect and Love

-On a more personal note, this is a man who kept me alive during a period that I no longer wanted to be here.
-During my teen years, I was gang banging, fighting, confused, and a depressed mess.
-I credit this man with being instrumental in my recovery.
-He is deeply religious, and believes that God works in mysterious ways to get us where we need to be.
-He feels it was God’s plan that we would meet.
-I am extremely blessed to still have him in my life, and I will always appreciate him and his advice.
+On a more personal note, this is a man who supported me during a difficult period when I struggled deeply.
+During my teen years, I was involved in some challenging situations, felt confused, and battled depression.
+I credit this man with playing a key role in my recovery.
+He is deeply religious and believes that life’s path is guided by higher powers.
+He feels it was meant for us to meet.
+I am truly grateful to still have him in my life, and I will always value his advice.

-Following are three simple, basic tips from Freddy Baez that can mean the difference between a child that respects and loves you, or a child who attempts to sue you!
+Following are three simple, basic tips from Freddy Baez that can make the difference between a child who respects and loves you, and one who could end up in conflict with you.

 Talk to your kids!

-Mr. Baez put it quite succinctly, “What you give your time to, has your heart!”
-In this age of nannies, day care, and late work hours, it is easy to forget the basics!
-Mr. Baez says that there is no substitute for face time, you cannot take any shortcuts with your kids!
-You must deliberately plan the time to get to know your child!
-Mr. Baez emphasized that you cannot take a cookie-cutter approach with children.
-What worked for one child won’t necessarily work for another.
-Make the deliberate effort to study your child face to face.
-His last words on this point were “You reap what you sow!”
+Mr. Baez put it simply, “What you give your time to, has your heart!”
+In today’s world of nannies, day care, and long work hours, it’s easy to overlook the fundamentals.
+He stresses that there is no substitute for face-to-face time.
+You can’t take shortcuts with your kids!
+You need to plan deliberate time to really get to know your child.
+He also emphasized that every child is different; what works for one might not for another.
+Make the effort to connect personally.
+His final thought was, “You reap what you sow!”

 Encourage their passion!